paulie-o74/newsbox86/README.md

 * Ability to sort by category
 * Ability to like posts
 * Ability to comment on blog posts and & delete comments.
-* Admin creation and management of products.
+* Admin creation and management of posts.

 **Importance and Difficulty**